Mastering Microsoft Copilot.

 Analyze [this data] and identify [trends/outliers/patterns].
 Highlight anything where [specific condition].
 Format as [chart/table/bullets] and include [specific metrics].

-You don't need to use all four parts every time.
+Key insight.
+You don’t need to use all four parts every time.
 But the more context you give Copilot, the better the output.
-"Summarize this" gives you a generic summary.
-"Summarize this for my manager who needs to make a budget decision by Friday" gives you something actually useful.
+“Summarize this” gives you a generic summary.
+“Summarize this for my manager who needs to make a budget decision by Friday” gives you something actually useful.

-Common Mistakes to Avoid
+Common mistakes to avoid

 Being too vague